Il Boemo

-Il Boemo (lit. 'the Bohemian') is a 2022 feature film about the life and career of the Czech composer Josef Mysliveček (1737–1781), directed by Petr Václav.
+Il Boemo (lit. 'the Bohemian') is a 2022 period biographical drama film about the life and career of the Czech composer Josef Mysliveček (1737–1781), written and directed by Petr Václav.
 Mysliveček was one of the most acclaimed and prolific composers of opera seria in Italy in the second half of the eighteenth century, and mentor and friend to Wolfgang Amadeus Mozart.
 The film stars Vojtěch Dyk, Elena Radonicich, Barbara Ronchi, and Lana Vlady.
 The music for the film has been recorded by the Czech ensemble Collegium 1704 led by Václav Luks, featuring international soloists such as Philippe Jaroussky, Emöke Baráth, Raffaella Milanesi, and Simona Šaturová.
 It was selected as the Czech entry for the Best International Feature Film at the 95th Academy Awards.
-It premiered at 70th San Sebastián International Film Festival on September 19, 2022.
+It premiered at 70th San Sebastián International Film Festival on 19 September 2022.

-Plot
+Synopsis

+The film begins with Mysliveček at the end of his life, in dire straits and wearing a mask to conceal the ravages of tertiary syphilis that have destroyed his face.
+The film then flashes back to outset of his musical career as a young man in Venice.

-The son of a Prague miller, who expected him to follow in his footsteps, Mysliveček as a young man flees to Venice to realize his dream of becoming a composer.
-Against all odds he manages, becomes known as "Il Boemo" (i.e. "Czech"), and his success surpasses even his own expectations.
+The son of a Prague miller, who expected him to follow in his footsteps, Mysliveček realizes his dream of becoming a famous composer in Italy, known as Il Boemo (the Bohemian, i.e. Czech), as his talent and quiet charisma bring him to the attention of a series of wealthy and royal patrons.
+In 1770 he meets the young Wolfgang Amadeus Mozart in Bologna.
 During the 1770s, he is at his most prolific, composing numerous works in the genre of Italian opera seria.
+Even as his illness begins to destroy his body and his face, his career reaches its pinnacle with the 1778 premiere in Naples of his opera L'Olimpiade.